Food On Book

 0

 The other night, I sent my husband to the grocery store.
 He telephoned from the dairy aisle to say the type of milk I wanted was now not to be discovered.
 “Are you positive?”
 I asked.
 “I am aware of it’s there.”
-And as he started naming the types and brands of milk he saw, all I should consider was how excessive it seemed to be.
+And as he started naming the types and brands of milk he saw, all I could think of was how excessive it seemed to be.
 The milk I desired changed into certainly there, but it was some feet in addition down the aisle.

 With Memorial Day upon us — as well as the seventy-fifth anniversary of D Day — I looked for and baked a few desserts from this top-notch time.
 The comfort of cake brings a sense of normalcy and desire in perilous times.
 The very concept of these recipes is any such stark contrast to the superlative Insta-subculture of our day.
 The ingredients are not especially valuable or beautiful, or tough to find.
 These desserts, although, are creative, imaginative, and attractive.